tyrasuki/geofeed/README.md

 ## contributing

-Contributions are check on a case-by-case basis.
+Contributions are checked on a case-by-case basis.
 If you believe one of the locations of the subnets listed anywhere in this repository